rogerpadilla/nukak-website/docs/entities-advanced.md

 import { raw } from '@uql/core/querier';

 /**
- * `interfaces` can (optionally) be used to circumvent circular-references issue between entities */ export interface IEntity {
+ * `interfaces` can (optionally) be used to circumvent circular-references issue between entities,
+ * while keeping type-safety.
+ */
+export interface IEntity {
   id?: number;